wwpa65/Credit_Risk_Analysis/README.md

 Analysis results using Randon Oversampling, SMOTE Oversampling, Undersampling, SMOTEEN (Combination of Over and Undersampling), Balanced Random Forest Classifier, and Easy Ensemble AdaBoost Classifier algorithms are shown below.

-1. RandoM Oversampling
-- Precisision for predicting
-       lower risk is higher (1.0)
-       higher risk is very poor (0.01)

-       Recall for predicting lower risk is 0.63
-Recall for predicting higher risk is 0.68
-F1 score for predicting lower risk is higher (0.81)
-F1 score for predicting higher risk is very poor (0.02) So, it shows that this is not a good model for predicting higher credit risk

-- SMOTE Oversampling
+**1. Random Oversampling**
+- Balanced accuracy score is 0.66
 - Precisision for predicting lower risk is higher (1.0)
 - Precisision for predicting higher risk is very poor (0.01)
+- Recall for predicting lower risk is 0.6
+- Recall for predicting higher risk is 0.68
+- F1 score for predicting lower risk is higher (0.81)
+- F1 score for predicting higher risk is very poor (0.02)

+So, it shows that this is not a good model for predicting higher credit risk

+**2. SMOTE Oversampling**
+- Balanced accuracy score is 0.63
+- Precisision for predicting lower risk is higher (1.0)
+- Precisision for predicting higher risk is very poor (0.01)
 - Recall for predicting lower risk is 0.61
 - Recall for predicting higher risk is 0.64
-       - F1 score for predicting lower risk is higher (0.78)
+- F1 score for predicting lower risk is 0.78
 - F1 score for predicting higher risk is very poor (0.02)

-       - So, it shows that this is not a good model for predicting higher credit risk
+  So, it shows that this is not a good model for predicting higher credit risk

-- Undersampling
+**3. Undersampling**
+- Balanced accuracy score is 0.52
 - Precisision for predicting lower risk is higher (1.0)
 - Precisision for predicting higher risk is very poor (0.01)
 - Recall for predicting lower risk is 0.43
 - Recall for predicting higher risk is 0.60
-       - F1 score for predicting lower risk is higher (0.60)
+- F1 score for predicting lower risk is 0.60
 - F1 score for predicting higher risk is very poor (0.02)

-       - So, it shows that this is not a good model for predicting higher credit risk
+So, it shows that this is not a good model for predicting higher credit risk

- - SMOTEENN (Combination of Over and Undersampling)
+**4. SMOTEENN (Combination of Over and Undersampling)**
+- Balanced accuracy score is 0.62
 - Precisision for predicting lower risk is higher (1.0)
 - Precisision for predicting higher risk is very poor (0.01)
 - Recall for predicting lower risk is 0.53
 - Recall for predicting higher risk is 0.71
-       - F1 score for predicting lower risk is higher (0.69)
+- F1 score for predicting lower risk is 0.69
 - F1 score for predicting higher risk is very poor (0.02)

-       - So, it shows that this is not a good model for predicting higher credit risk
+So, it shows that this is not a good model for predicting higher credit risk

-- Balanced Random Forest Classifier
+**5. Balanced Random Forest Classifier**
+- Balanced accuracy score is 0.79
 - Precisision for predicting lower risk is higher (1.0)
 - Precisision for predicting higher risk is very poor (0.04)
 - Recall for predicting lower risk is 0.67
 - Recall for predicting higher risk is 0.91
-       - F1 score for predicting lower risk is higher (0.07)
+- F1 score for predicting lower risk very poor (0.07)
-       - F1 score for predicting higher risk is very poor (0.95)
+- F1 score for predicting higher risk is higher (0.95)

+This model seems to have a higher recall and F1 score.
+However, it does not have a good precision.
-       - So, it shows that this is not a good model for predicting higher credit risk
+So, it shows that this might not be a good model for predicting higher credit risk.

-- Easy Ensemble AdaBoost Classifier
+**6. Easy Ensemble AdaBoost Classifier**
+-  Balanced accuracy score is 0.93
-       - Precisision for predicting lower risk is higher (1.0)
+-  for predicting lower risk is higher (1.0)
 - Precisision for predicting higher risk is very poor (0.07)
 - Recall for predicting lower risk is 0.94
 - Recall for predicting higher risk is 0.91
 - F1 score for predicting lower risk is higher (0.97)
 - F1 score for predicting higher risk is very poor (0.14)

+This model seems to have a higher recall for predicting lower and higher risks.
+However, it does not have a good precision for F1 score for predicting lower risk.
-       - So, it shows that this is not a good model for predicting higher credit risk
+So, it shows that this might not be a good model for predicting higher credit risk.

-**1. Randon Oversampling**
+**1a.
+Confusion matrix for model with random oversampling**

 |                    |  High Risk (Pred.)| Low Risk (Pred.) |
 | -----------------  |:-----------------:|:----------------:|
 | High Risk (Actual) |        55         |        32        |
 | Low Risk (Actual)  |       5455        |      11663       |

+**1b.
+Imbalanced classification report for model with random oversampling*

 ![ROS](/images/ROS.png)

-**2. SMOTE Oversampling**
+**2a.
+Confusion matrix for model with SMOTE Oversampling**

 |                    |  High Risk (Pred.)| Low Risk (Pred.) |
 | -----------------  |:-----------------:|:----------------:|
 | High Risk (Actual) |        53         |        34        |
 | Low Risk (Actual)  |       6135        |      10983       |

+**2b.
+Imbalanced classification report for model with SMOTE Oversampling**

 ![SMOTE](/images/SMOTE.png)

-**3. Undersampling**
+**3a.
+Confusion matrix for model with Undersampling**

 |                    |  High Risk (Pred.)| Low Risk (Pred.) |
 | -----------------  |:-----------------:|:----------------:|